liuxiao1468/Natural-Language-Processing/README.md

    - **Xiao**:
    This dataset is a Q&A dataset with bounding boxes included.
 The text augmentation is done by combining the answer and the question, which resulted in a statement of the relationship between two objects in the image.
    QA pairs with only 2 objects involved are selected for our dataset creation.
-Xiao worked on combining "what" questions. code-> https://github.com/liuxiao1468/Natural-Language-Processing/blob/main/Code_dataset/Xiao_prep_data.py
+Xiao worked on combining "what" questions. i.e., with a QA pair Q-"What is on the plate?"
+A-"Pizza.", the referring expression is "Pizza is on the plate".
+For running the code, you will need two json file provided by the dataset and the images. code-> https://github.com/liuxiao1468/Natural-Language-Processing/blob/main/Code_dataset/Xiao_prep_data.py
    - **Zijie**: The visual_7w is a VQA task dataset, with annotated bounding boxes for objects decribed in both texts and images.
    For our task, we want to convert the question-answering pairs into text desriptions for corresponding images respectively, just like